PKJok/Measures-of-Similarity/README.md

 # Measures-of-Similarity
-This is based on quantitative genetics to study how the genotypes are similar to each other
+This is based on quantitative genetics to study how the genotypes are similar to each other.